GovTechSG/techpass-user-docs/docs/onboard-to-techpass.md

-# Onboard to TechPass
+# Identify your onboarding flow

-The following chart helps you to identify how to onboard to TechPass.
+The following chart helps you to identify your TechPass onboarding flow.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear'}} }%%